vivajane/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that writes into a file
+script that duplicates the last line